CURRENT & UPCOMING EXHIBITIONS

 Curtis Holder: Portraits of Brotherhood is a solo exhibition by London-based artist Curtis Holder.

-His multilayered pencil portraits seek to capture intimate moments in the lives of his subjects, delving into their shared history and experiences as Black men.
+His multilayered pencil portraits seek to capture intimate moments in the lives of his subjects, delving into their shared history and experiences as Black and Brown men.

 The Makers: Portraits from Backstage